Microsoft profit, sales top estimates on strong cloud demand

 “A solid report on a low-bar quarter,” said Dan Morgan, senior portfolio manager at Synovus Trust Co., noting that the company’s tepid projections in January for this quarter had tamped down expectations.

-The Redmond, Washington-based company has also kept clients’ attention as Chief Executive Officer Satya Nadella turned to massive bets in artificial intelligence, including a reported $10 billion of new investment into OpenAI and a new Bing internet search chatbot — a strategy to juice future sales of Azure, search ads and office-productivity programs.
+The Redmond-based company has also kept clients’ attention as Chief Executive Officer Satya Nadella turned to massive bets in artificial intelligence, including a reported $10 billion of new investment into OpenAI and a new Bing internet search chatbot — a strategy to juice future sales of Azure, search ads and office-productivity programs.

-The company’s shares jumped as high as $291.30 in extended trading following the report, after closing at $275.42 in New York.
+The company’s shares jumped 5% in late trading.
+Shares jumped as high as $291.30 in extended trading following the report, after closing at $275.42 in New York.
 The stock gained 20% in the quarter on optimism for Microsoft’s new AI plans and products, compared with a 7% rise in the Standard & Poor’s 500 Index.

 Microsoft’s biggest moves during the recent quarter came in the artificial intelligence space, an area that currently draws some customers to Azure yet remains more of a bet on future capabilities.
 The company used its investment and partnership with OpenAI to introduce an overhauled version of its Bing search enhanced with AI chat, seeking to mount a real challenge to market leader Google.
 Any gains in the search business could generate billions in future revenue, Microsoft told analysts when it unveiled the product.
 The company has also retooled its Office, accounting and security software to add AI features.